-These cakes are based on a combination of fat and sugar, combined by creaming.
-The sugar crystals create tiny holes in the shortening, which will be filled by carbon dioxide and steam when the cake is baked.
-This is called aerating the fat.
-Flour and eggs provide structure with proteins and starches, which coagulate in heat, setting the structure in tiny bubbles around the carbon dioxide and steam.
+Most basic cake recipes are shortened cakes based on a creamed combination of fat and sugar.
+Called aerating the fat, sugar crystals create tiny holes in the fat when creamed with a mixer, and carbon dioxide and steam fill the holes while the cake bakes.
+Flour and eggs provide structure with proteins and starches, which coagulate under the heat and set the structure in tiny bubbles around the carbon dioxide and steam.

 - Cream together the butter or other fat and sugar.